nex3/nex3.github.io/drafts/a-sociable-web.md

 Reposts are even more valuable as a form of "applause".
 Not only do they bring a post to a new audience, but they're the strongest possible endorsement.
-Nothing makes me feel more like my writing is appreciated than seeing it show up in a friend's link roundup, andI  think the roundups people like [Dante], [Shel], [Nicky], [Caoimhe], and many more have been doing are among the most valuable contributions to building a sustainable culture for a sociable web.
+Nothing makes me feel more like my writing is appreciated than seeing it show up in a friend's link roundup, and I think the roundups people like [Dante], [Shel], [Nicky], [Caoimhe], and many more have been doing are among the most valuable contributions to building a sustainable culture for a sociable web.

 [Dante]: https://blog.dante.cool/link-roundup-8-ghouls-and-goblins-and-games/
 [Shel]: https://shelraphen.com/community-roundup-week-of-2024-10-06-11/